-Math Center: The College provides support for students who are taking courses in the sciences and mathematics to improve their chances for success in their coursework.
-Through the Center students and faculty provide tutorial services and special workshops to supplement instruction in all areas of science and math, with special emphasis on freshman level courses.
-The Center, located in Kincheloe 105, is equipped with state-of-the-art computers and audio-visual aids which help students to visualize and experiment with concepts covered in class.
+Math Center: Math Center: The College provides support for students who are taking courses in the sciences and mathematics to improve their chances for success in their coursework.
+Through the Center students and faculty provide tutorial services and special workshops to supplement instruction in all areas of science and math, with special emphasis on freshman-level courses.